nietamten/DHTxxToUSBwithAVR/README.md

 # DHTxxToUSBwithAVR
-How to connect DHT11 or DHT22 sensort to usb using AVR
+How to connect DHT11 or DHT22 sensort to usb using AVR.
+There is also java reader app.

 To connect DHT11 or DHT22 to USB: